sguzunov/docs/docs/glue42-concepts/06_windows/01_window-management/01_overview/window-management-overview.md

 Web and native windows are handled by [**Glue42 Enterprise**](https://glue42.com/enterprise/) as window abstractions, which means that:

 - You can use any technology adapter provided by Glue42 (JavaScript, .NET, Java, and many more) to control any window, web or native.
-- From an end-user perspective, there is no difference between web or native windows.
+- From an end user perspective, there is no difference between web or native windows.
 - Feature parity is provided by the different technology adapters.

 ## Window Modes